assadawutz/navy_encrypt_mobile/README.md

 ## Configuration and secrets

 1. Copy `.env.example` to `.env` and replace each value with production-ready secrets.
-The file is loaded at runtime and also used by the Android Gradle scripts when local environment variables are unavailable.
+The file is consumed only by native build scripts (for example the Android Gradle task) when environment variables are unavailable, and it must never be added to the Flutter asset bundle.
 2. Provide a signing keystore when creating release builds:
    - **CI** – Add `ANDROID_KEYSTORE_BASE64`, `ANDROID_KEYSTORE_PASSWORD`,
      `ANDROID_KEY_ALIAS`, and `ANDROID_KEY_PASSWORD` secrets.
 The workflow